WarwickCDI/workshop-networks-a-skillsworkshop/README.md

 # Introduction

-**Do you want to learn a new skill in this Spring Term?** In this session we explore how to use the Gephi software to visualise and understand 17th century social networks.
+**Do you want to learn a new skill in this Spring Term?** In this workshop we explore how to use the Gephi software to visualise and understand 17th century social networks.
+Gephi is a free open-source visualization and exploration tool useful for all kinds of graphs and networks.
+Visual thinking based on interactive interfaces tend to facilitate reasoning and compliment traditional statistics which in turn may enhanced hypothesis, pattern discovery as well as research and teaching generally.
+This workshop is being delivered by team of Senior Research Software Engineers (SRSEs) from the Warwick Centre for Digital Enquiry ([CDI](https://warwick.ac.uk/fac/cross_fac/cdi/)) and Information and Digital Group Technology for Research.

 ## Learning objectives